Timeline Sensitivity and Systems That Bend: The Physics of Abundance

 The 10-year projections in this book might take 50 years.
 The “Graduation Protocol”—the planned handoff from human-run pilot communities to AI-coordinated global infrastructure—assumes relative stability.
 But history doesn’t do stability.
 We might have fusion-powered abundance by 2040.
 We might have World War III first.
 The honest answer is: I don’t know when.
 Nobody does.

-But here’s what I do know: The physics is not in question.
+But I do know this: The physics is not in question.
 The engineering is inevitable.
 The only variable is us.

 This article is about that variable.
 What happens if everything takes longer?
 What if the worst-case scenarios hit—major wars, technological plateaus, civilizational hiccups?
 Does the Unscarcity framework collapse like a house of cards, or does it degrade gracefully like good infrastructure should?